-For some of these cases, you might be able to make changes yourself simply by paying attention to your lifestyle habits like cutting down Alcohol or smoking; and making time in your busy schedule for you and your partner to reconnect uninterrupted.
+For some of these cases, you might be able to make changes yourself simply by paying attention to your lifestyle habits, like cutting down on Alcohol or smoking; and making time in your busy schedule for you and your partner to reconnect uninterrupted.

 If you have persistent relationship problems, you may need couples or relationship counselling to address and help work through the issues.

 In some cases, you might need to speak to your doctor as Angela did, so we can look at your medication or consider physical or psychological causes that may be responsible.

 If it’s a sexual problem, a sex therapist or counsellor can help explore any challenges or issues from previous experiences contributing to low libido.

 That’s your pretty comprehensive look at more than 15 different causes of low sex drive in a young woman!

 Let me know in the comments below if anyone jumps out to you or has any questions on the subject.
 Stay Well!

 All AskAwayHealth articles are written by practising Medical Practitioners on a wide range of healthcare conditions to provide evidence-based guidance and to help promote quality healthcare.

 The advice in our material is not meant to replace the management of your specific condition by a qualified healthcare practitioner.
 To discuss your condition, please contact a health practitioner or reach us directly.